-- D.1 Communicate appropriately to a variety of audiences in written, oral and graphical forms using a variety of media - D.2 Critically evaluate data considering methodology, accuracy, precision and uncertainty during planning, collection, recording and analysis of data - D.3 Retrieve, evaluate and combine data from a variety of sources - D.4 Identify individual and collective goals and responsibilities and perform in a manner appropriate to these roles
+D.1 Communicate appropriately to a variety of audiences in written, oral and graphical forms using a variety of media.

-- D.5 Recognise and respect the views of others and evaluate performances as an individual and a team member - D.6 Solve problems using theoretical, computational and practical techniques
+- D.2 Critically evaluate data considering sample selection, accuracy, precision and uncertainty during planning, collection, recording and analysis of data derived from observation, computation or laboratory. - D.3 Retrieve, evaluate and combine data from a variety of sources. - D.4 Identify individual and collective goals and responsibilities and perform ethically and in a manner appropriate to these roles. - D.5 Recognise and respect the views of others and evaluate performances as an individual and a team member. - D.6 Analyse and solve problems using theoretical, computational and practical techniques.